 The lawsuits are part of a multidistrict litigation (MDL) in federal court.

 MDLs combine several similar lawsuits.
 This lets cases move quickly through the legal system.

-As of July 2018, the MDL included 4,618 lawsuits over Nexium and other PPIs.
+As of September 2018, the MDL included 2,331 pending lawsuits over Nexium and other PPIs.